Chandramouleesvarar Temple, Thazhamangai: Location

 This temple is situated at Thazhamangai, at distance 13 km from Thanjavur in Thanjavur-Kumbakonam main road.
-This is the one of the seven sacred places of the Chakkarappalli Saptastana, worshipped by Indrani.
+This is one of the seven sacred places of the Chakkarappalli Saptastana, worshipped by Indrani.

 Saptamagai sthalam

 This temple is one of the seven shrines associated with Saptamartrikas (seven female deities in Siva temple).
 Matrikas are the different forms Adi Parashakti.
 Matrikas are the personified powers of different Devas.
 Brahmani emerged from Brahma, Vaishnavi from Vishnu, Maheshvari from Shiva, Indrani from Indra, Kaumari from Skanda, Varahi from Varaha and Chamunda from Devi, and additionals are Narasimhi, Vinayaki.
 This is one of the Saptamangai sthalams, seven sacred places devoted to Devi.
 They are also called as Saptastanam of Chakkarappalli.
 They are: